JacobBonner/Battleship/README.md

 The game is entirely coded in Java, and is playable through installation and compilation of the source code.
 The game is played via a graphical user interface (GUI), which is designed for two users to play against one another on the same machine.
 This interface gives each player a way to place their fleet on their grid, and select and use a weapon on their opponent's grid.
 Throughout the game, on a given player's turn they can see, side by side, their own grid - where they have placed their ships and where their opponent has attacked - as well their opponents grid, which shows the results of their attacks throughout the game.
 The interface switches between the player's until one of them sinks all of their opponent's ships, and thus wins the game.

 ## Playing the Game - Installation and Compilation
-* Download: The user type "clone https://github.com/akshita-bhasin/csci-4448-5448.git" in the terminal
+* Download: The user type "git clone https://github.com/JacobBonner/Battleship.git" in the terminal
 * Compile and Run: compile and run BattleshipGame.java in IntelliJ

 ### Game Instruction